SettNozz/VideoAdd/README.md

 # VideoAdd
-This programm read video stream from server, and add any picture, what you want.
+This application allows you to overlay image in the video stream based on nginx.
+We take the video stream from the server, process it, overlay the picture we need, and send the updated stream to Twitch.
+The main part is written on a python, an auxiliary on with C++.
+Merge with Cython.

+Technologies:
+-OpenCV

 To start muxing.c: